wavelab/atl/docs/papers/notes.md

 Overall it is difficult to see how this paper has done anything new other than use a smart phone for its camera, the authors did not compare their method with others.

+## Autonomous Quadrotor Flight Using Onboard RGB-D Visual Odometry (Valenti et al - 2014)

+Visual odometry algorithm used uses an uncertainty analysis of the depth information to align newly observed features against a global sparse model of previously detected 3D features.
+The visual odometry provides updates at roughly 30Hz that is fused with 1kHz IMU sensor data via a Kalman Filter.
+The high-rate pose estimation is used as feedback for the controller, enabling autonomous flight.
+The authors developed a 4DOF path planner and implemented a real time 3D SLAM where all the system runs on-board.

+RGB-D visual odometry has not been widely used for quadrotor control, it uses a frame-to-model registration approach to compute the transformation between two consecutive camera pose.

+First detect features in the captured scene by using Shi-Tomasi algorithm and their 3D coordinates in the camera frame, then we align these features against a global model of 3D features (previously detected).

+Data association and filtering was performed using Gaussian Mixture Model.
+The 3D normal distribution model for each feature detected in the incoming RGB-D image was extracted.

+- AscTec Pelican
+- Intel Core2Duo 1.86Ghz
+- 4GB RAM
+- FCU with 2 ARM7 microcontrollers

+- Alpha Beta Filter
+- Kalman Filter
+- SURF features
+- RANSAC on detected features